Rising KashmirRising KashmirRising Kashmir

 Tobacco use is associated with accelerated mortality among adults, especially in low- and middle-income countries, where the burden of tobacco-related illness and death is heaviest.

-Nutrition: PHOSPHORUS
+Nutrition: Endometriosis

 Sign Up For Daily Newsletter